tigerMoon/spring-akka-demo/README.md

 Second. we use SpringExtension build Props(which use to create actor).

 Third step.
-SpringActorProducer use Props crate actor.
+Props use SpringActorProducer create actor.

 # Exploring the Code